 - conditions affecting the nervous system

 First, a doctor will determine the underlying cause.
-They will ask about a person’s history and discuss their lifestyle and current medications.
+They will ask about a person’s history and discuss their lifestyle and medications.
 The doctor may also order or conduct tests.

 Medications can lower blood pressure and prevent dangerous fluctuations.
 A person may also be able to achieve this goal by making changes to their lifestyle.

 By attending follow-up visits, a person can ensure that their blood pressure remains within normal limits and that medications are not causing unpleasant side effects.

 Home remedies and lifestyle changes

-- Stopping smoking: Smoking harms the arteries and can cause high blood pressure.
+- Stopping smoking (if applicable): Smoking harms the arteries and can cause high blood pressure.

 - Eating more fruits, vegetables, whole grains, and lean protein: Reduce or eliminate added sugars and processed foods.

-- Limiting alcohol consumption: Women should drink no more than one drink per day and men no more than two drinks per day.
-Drinking more than this can raise blood pressure.
+- Limiting alcohol consumption (if applicable): Drinking more than the recommended guidelines can raise blood pressure.
+Guidelines recommend no more than one drink per day for women and no more than two drinks per day for men.

-- Finding healthy ways to lower stress: Meditation, deep breathing exercises, guided imagery, and other techniques to manage stress can help to avoid spikes in blood pressure.
+- Finding healthy ways to lower stress: Meditation, deep breathing exercises, guided imagery, and other techniques to manage stress can help avoid spikes in blood pressure.

 - Consuming less sodium: Excessively salty foods can cause sharp increases in blood pressure.

-- Reducing the intake of caffeine: Caffeinated drinks can cause temporary spikes in blood pressure, and may make anxiety worse.
+- Reducing caffeine intake: Caffeinated drinks can cause temporary spikes in blood pressure and may worsen anxiety.

 Individuals should consult a doctor for personalized guidance.